 Mistake #2: Assuming All of Your Property is Up for Grabs

-Many people assume that when they file for divorce (or their spouse files for divorce), all of their property is up for grabs.
+Many assume that when they file for divorce (or their spouse files for divorce), all of their property is up for grabs.
 This is not the case in Arizona.
 Under Arizona’s divorce laws, only assets that qualify as a couple’s “marital property” are subject to distribution.
 Assets that qualify as one spouse’s “separate property” are that spouse’s to keep.
 As a result, when preparing for a divorce, it is critically important to take the time to catalog your separate and marital property.

 Mistake #3: Overlooking Options for Dividing Your Marital Property